An Overview of JACAR and Its Features

 Merits of the English-language search system

-As the titles of the documents are translated into English, English keywords can be used for searching through the titles in English.
-English translations of basic historical terms such as "Pacific War" and "Sino-Japanese War" have also been registered as synonyms and related words to their counterpart terms in Japanese, and thus needed metadata and documents in Japanese can be found through search by English words as well by activating the synonym and related-word functions.
-English translations of historical terms were determined after examination of terms appearing in the authorized English-language books concerning modern Japanese history, such as the Cambridge Modern History, Japan and China.
+As the titles for a growing number of the documents and the names of their creators and associated organizations are translated into English, English keywords can be used for searching through the titles in English.
 In cases of terms that have no common English translation, we have romanized the Japanese term.
 Foreign-language names are spelled with the confirmed spelling in the original language as much as possible, but in cases that confirmation was not possible, we applied romanized notation or common English spelling for the term.
 For names of persons, places, institutions, and other matters relating to China, we apply the Pinyin system as a general rule, and provide the Wade-Giles system of spelling alongside in case the latter system is used commonly for the particular term.
 In cases of Japanese katakana syllabic notation, we apply romanized notation.
 Romanized notation, however, have been applied as an expedient measure and not comprehensively utilized for all terms.
 Therefore, it is desirable that the user conducts searches with a combination of Pinyin, Wade-Giles systems, and romanized notation when needed.